divyaaa1812/se_project_react/README.md

 ## Tech Stack

-On the backend, What to Wear web application is powered by Express.js and MongoDB The frontend, crafted with React JS, provides a delightful user interface The project integrates a weather API to provide real-time weather information, enhancing the accuracy of outfit recommendations
+On the backend, What to Wear web application is powered by Express.js and MongoDB.
+The frontend, crafted with React JS, provides a delightful user interface.
+The project integrates a weather API to provide real-time weather information, enhancing the accuracy of outfit recommendations.

 ## [Link to the webpage](https://wtwrdivya.crabdance.com/#/)